MohitCode17/React-tutorial-2024/React-notes.md

 - Similar to Redux pattern.
 - Widely used for expensive calculations.
 - Identifies state update via dispatching actions and payload.

+## Context API

+Context API allows data to be passed through a component tree without having to pass props manually at every level.

+It solves props drilling , where props are sent to a deep of components.
+Prop drilling can make your code more difficult to read and maintain, and can also make it harder to refactor your components later on.